Oconomowoc Area School District: History

 In 2021, three board members resigned, citing the tense atmosphere in regards to COVID-19-related disputes.

+In January 2018, Tom Klubertanz, an Oconomowoc High School educator, was named the 2001 Wisconsin Teacher of the Year.
+Klubertanz resigned from his teaching position at Oconomowoc High School in 2018 amid allegations that were later substantiated, involving a past sexual relationship with a high school student.

+In March 2018, principal Joseph Moylan resigned after community outrage regarding a Dr. Martin Luther King Jr. Day event held by the school.
+Superintendent Roger Rindo was ordered by the school board to no longer discuss privilege.
+"Schools are a microcosm of their communities.
+And we had parents in our community who felt like the concept of privilege went a little far, particularly for some of our younger students," Rindo said.

 Service area

 Within Waukesha County it serves: Oconomowoc, Oconomowoc Lake, the county's portion of Lac La Belle, most of Summit, and most of Okauchee Lake.

 Within Jefferson County it serves Ixonia and that county's section of Lac La Belle.

 Within Dodge County it serves Ashippun.